Appendix C: UNCSA Student Conduct Process for Alleged Major Infractions of the Student Code of Conduct

 6. The complainant or reporting party’s parent(s) or legal guardian(s).
 At the request of the complainant or reporting party, the complainant or reporting party’s parent(s) or legal guardian(s) may be present at the Case Resolution Meeting but may not directly participate in the proceedings unless they are the complainant or reporting party’s designated attorney or non-attorney Advocate.

-7. Witnesses called by the respondent, Associate Director for Student Conduct (or designee), or Case Resolution Board.
+7. Witnesses called by the respondent, Director for Student Conduct (or designee), or Case Resolution Board.
 Called witnesses may remain in attendance only during the time of their testimony.

 Case Resolution Meeting Process and Procedures: